Looking at your outdated website and considering an extreme makeover? Or at least a 21st-century update?

 Google and other search engines also look at content that is shared from your site and rank the importance of your site pages based on this sharing activity.

 Have you been to an airport or public place recently?
 Look around and let me know if virtually everyone isn’t looking at some sort of mobile digital device.
-Recent research shows that over 90% of those people are connected to the internet and looking at content the they are interested in.
+Recent research shows that over 90% of those people are connected to the internet and looking at content that they’re interested in.

 Just hand this off to a resource and they’ll do all the heavy lifting and deliver a pretty site in a snap.
 Right?